kieferyap/learn-by-example/web-development/front-end/vue-3/README.md

 - Vue courses on Udemy are also recommended

 3. If you already know your stuff and just would like to review, feel free to look around at the code
+4. Feel free to experiment and break the code!

 # Table of Contents
 - [01 Comparing Vue JS and Pure Vanilla JS](./01-vue-vs-vanilla-js/)